wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 }
 ```

-### Example 4: Setting a custom path expressions to a property
+### Example 4: Setting a custom path expression to a property

 In this example, we will assign the first student's name to a property called `Name`.